City Derm NYC

 Catherine Y. Ding, MD

 Skin cancers are common.
 Many are also curable when you seek treatment early, and they’re even preventable if you’re willing to follow a few basic guidelines.
 Catherine Ding, MD, FAAD, is a top-rated, board-certified dermatologist who is well-known for her expertise in treating skin cancer.
-She is the founder of City Derm NYC in New York City’s Chinatown and is also passionate about instructing her patients how to prevent these common, often curable cancers.
+She is the founder of City Derm NYC in New York City’s Chinatown, as well as Flushing, New York, and is also passionate about instructing her patients how to prevent these common, often curable cancers.
 Find out what you need to know about skin cancer.
 Schedule an appointment today with Dr. Ding.
 Call the office or book your visit online.

 Skin Cancer Q & A